 “While many healthcare workers have served selflessly on the frontlines battling this pandemic, most feel guilty about putting themselves first with their own self-care and few have had the opportunity to take the time of they need to refresh,” said Healing Hands CEO, Sid Lakhani.
 “While they are focused on helping others, we’re focused on doing whatever we can to support them with quality workwear and much-needed PPE.”

 Additionally, 78 percent of respondents admitted working during the pandemic has put a strain on their personal relationships.
 Over the past 4-6 months, over 60 percent of healthcare workers have exceeded a “typical” 8-hour workday – some (35 percent) working 12+ hours per day.
 As the holidays approach, a majority of healthcare workers (65 percent) don’t expect to see family and loved ones this season.

 In an effort to give back to the healthcare community during the COVID-19 pandemic, Healing Hands has donated more than 10,000 scrubs and 20,000 masks to workers across the country.

-About Healing Hands: Healing Hands is a family-owned fashion house and mission-based medical uniform manufacturer.
+About Healing Hands: Healing Hands is a mission-based medical uniform manufacturer.
 Founded in 2008 by Bansi Lakhani, Healing Hands provides healthcare workers with comfortable and fashionable scrubs made from the highest quality fabrics.